 :19 And if any man shall take away from the words of the book of this prophecy, God shall take away his part out of the book of life, and out of the holy city, and from the things which are written in this book."

 To be honest, there was an outbreak of deadly disease during the time of the translation work.
-But if GOD really did ordain and anoint the translators as claimed by King James Only bible believers, then it only makes sense that GOD would have protected them for the purpose of the translation work and even thereafter as a blessing for their good work.
-These men didn't die from honorable martyrdom like the saints of the bible, but rather from plagues.
-The number of those that died during the work and soon after the work was done, also proves that the KJV translators were cursed.
+But if God really did ordain and anoint the translators as claimed by King James Only bible believers, then it only makes sense that God would have protected them for the purpose of the translation work and even thereafter as a blessing for their good work.
+These men didn't die from honorable martyrdom like the saints of the bible, but rather from plagues upon sinful people.
+The number of people on the translation staff that died during the work and soon after the work was done, proves that the KJV translators were cursed.

 Miles Smith (1554 – 1624) Died at age of 70, 13 years after KJV published.
 But he was a Calvinist.

 John Overall (1559–1619) Died at age 60, only 8 yrs after KJV.
 On 14 December 1617 the Roman Catholic Archbishop of Spalato — who had been consecrated at Venice using the Tridentine Pontifical in October 1600 — assisted Archbishop George Abbot at the consecration of Nicholas Felton, and George Montaigne, elected, respectively, Bishops of Ely and of London, with the Bishop of Rochester, Bishop Overall, and Archbishop Spalato laying on hands.
 So he was in cooperation with the Roman Catholic Church.

 Hadrian Saravia (1532 – 15 January 1612) Died less than one year after KJV was published.